microsoft/vscode-docs/docs/remote/containers-advanced.md

 If you've already built the container and connected to it, run **Remote-Containers: Rebuild Container** from the Command Palette (`kbstyle(F1)`) to pick up the change.
 Otherwise run **Remote-Containers: Open Folder in Container...** to connect to the container.

-### Use "Open Repository in a Container"
+### Use Open Repository in a Container

 The **Remote-Containers: Open Repository in a Container...** command uses an isolated, local Docker named volume instead binding to the local filesystem.
 In addition to not polluting your file tree, local volumes have the added benefit of improved performance on Windows and macOS.

-See [Open a Repository in a Container](containers.md#quick-start-open-an-existing-folder-in-a-container) for details on using this approach.
+See [Open a Repository in a Container](/docs/remote/containers.md#quick-start-open-an-existing-folder-in-a-container) for details on using this approach.

 The next two sections will outline how to use a named volume in other scenarios.